MitchTalmadge/AMP-dockerized/README.md

+Note: I previously intended to deprecate this container.
+I am no longer going to do this.
+I am working hard to catch back up to all of the support tickets.
+Thanks for your patience.

 # AMP-dockerized
 This repository bundles [CubeCoders AMP](https://cubecoders.com/AMP) into a Debian-based [Docker image.](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)
 (`mitchtalmadge/amp-dockerized:latest`) so that you can set up game servers with ease!